cfisch3r/cfisch3r.github.io/_posts/2023-03-06-how-to-write-a-good-adr.md

 Decisions always occur in a specific organisational and technical context that restricts your solution space.
 For example, there are compliance policies,  decision deadlines, and budget limits, just to name a few.
 So make sure you catch all **constraints**, otherwise you might need to revoke your decision later.

 > # Tip
-> - ask **all** of your stakeholders for constraints
+> - Ask **all** of your stakeholders for constraints.
-> - it should be easy and unambiguous to check an alternative against constraints
+> - It should be easy and unambiguous to check an alternative against constraints.
 > - if you transcribe constraints from older ADRs check if they are still valid.
 {: .admonition .tip}